Needing your property measured? Let All Pro Appraisals help.

 What is a home measurement or floorplan service?

 A home measurement service is just what it sounds like: An appraiser measures the dimensions and area of a property, then draws a basic or highly detailed layout based on what you need.
 The appraiser's report and floorplan is a form that can be used to prove the precise Gross Living Area (GLA), the total livable space, of your home.
 These services are useful and sometimes essential when disputing property taxes or selling a property.

-How do floorplan services work?
+How does a floorplan service work?

 Selling your home

-Material for real estate agents
+For real estate agents